New COVID-19 testing options available by appointment only.*

 In March, CVS Health opened a pilot drive-thru COVID-19 test site in a parking lot at a CVS Pharmacy store in Shrewsbury, MA in collaboration with the U.S. Department of Health and Human Services.
 This pilot helped inform the company's ability to improve upon and maximize drive-thru testing for patients.

-Now CVS Health has expanded access to drive-thru COVID-19 testing and has established testing sites at up to 1,400 CVS Pharmacy locations across the country.
+Now CVS Health has expanded access to drive-thru COVID-19 testing and has established testing sites at more than than 4,500 locations across the country.
 Specimen samples from these drive-thru locations are sent to an independent, third-party lab.
-Results may take 6 to 10 days in times of peak demand and are viewable on the patient's MyChart account.* MyChart is a medical records software program that many health care professionals, including MinuteClinic providers, use.
+Results may take 2 to 3 days, or longer in some instances or in times of peak demand, and are viewable on the patient's MyChart account.* MyChart is a medical records software program that many health care professionals, including MinuteClinic® providers, use.
 It is free for the patient.

 The drive-thru testing patient will receive an email with a link to view test results through their secure MyChart account.

-How many drive-thru COVID-19 testing locations will open up and where are they?
+How many COVID-19 testing locations will open up and where are they?

 Go to the COVID-19 testing page to see locations and details.